brentPhil/cateringhub/docs/service-map-database-integration.md

 **Scenario**: City name from database doesn't exist in `CITY_COORDINATES`

 **Handling**:
-- Console warning: `City "CITY_NAME" not found in coordinates map, using MANILA as fallback`
+- Service coverage utility logs `City "CITY_NAME" not found in coordinates map, using MANILA as fallback`
-- Map centers on Manila
+- Covered cities calculation falls back to Manila
-- Covered cities calculation uses Manila as center
+- ServiceMap still attempts a live geocode via Nominatim and only falls back to Manila if the API returns no results

 ### 3. Invalid or Zero Service Radius